sammwyy/ddos-mitigation/README.md

 **Zeroline** This script automatically and safely installs all the iptables rules and kernel modifications that are in this repository instantly.
 [Download v1.0](https://github.com/sammwyy/ddos-mitigation/blob/master/scripts/zeroline.sh)

+## Disclaimer
+Some rules may interfere with the functioning of the tools and tips in this repository.
+Make sure you have an emergency method to disable the Firewall or revert the changes made with this repository in case you lose access to the server.

 ## Index
 - [Kernel](#kernel-modifications)
   - [Drop ICMP Echo Requests](#Drop-ICMP-ECHO-Requests)